Brandon Walcutt, Kohsi Design Centre

 I first met Mr. Walcutt (right), as a presenter at Seoul Global Center.
 He presented

 “Business Plan Writing and Presenting” as part of the business class I attended in South Korea.

 He lived in South Korea for more than 16 years and now resides in New York, NY.
 Previously, he was a co-owner of a publishing company, and more recently VP, of Marketing in North America for Kohsi Design Centre.

 I want to share with everyone the lessons he has learned so far, and give a little more insight into what it means to open a business in South Korea.
 Recently, I spoke to Mr. Walcutt and here is an edited recap of our conversation.

 Tell me a little bit about yourself and your background?
 (Biography provided by Mr. Walcutt)

-Brandon Walcutt is a veteran professor, entrepreneur, public speaker and consultant.
-He has a degree in international business and an MBA and is currently a business/economics professor at SUNY college.
+Brandon Walcutt is a veteran professor, entrepreneur, public speaker, and consultant.
+He has a degree in international business and is currently a business/economics professor at SUNY college.